 Feathering in Photoshop is used to soften the areas around images, brushstrokes, or vector shapes.
 It’s a simple process that proves useful for blending images, softening edges, or creating localized adjustments to your images.

-Now throughout this tutorial, you’ll learn the different ways feathering changes your images, as well as how to use it to soften the edges of your photos to make them stand out.
+Throughout this tutorial, you’ll learn the different ways feathering works on your images, as well as how to use it to soften the edges of your photos to make them stand out.

 What Is “Feather” In Photoshop?

-Feather in Photoshop refers to soft edges.
-You can use these soft edges around a selection to nicely blend images, do away with hard edges, or add localized adjustments to object within an image.
+You can use these soft edges around a selection to blend images, do away with hard edges, or add localized adjustments to objects within an image.
 It can also be used to fade parts of an image, blend brush adjustments, and make cutouts look more realistic.

 How To Adjust Brush Feathering